uviclibraries/tidy-data/2-multiple-variables.md

 4. In the **Split Column by Delimiter** window, click on the **Select or enter delimiter** option and choose **--Custom--** from the drop-down menu.

 5. You may have noticed that the title and author are separated using the word "by" in the "Book" column.
-This will be the delimiter. **NOTE: if the variables are separated by any spaces, these should be included in the delimiter you use or else there will be [white space](https://en.wikipedia.org/wiki/Whitespace_character) which software will recognize as a character.** Type in ` by ` (with a space on both sides) into the input box and select **OK**.
+This will be the delimiter. **NOTE: if the variables are separated by any spaces, these should be included in the delimiter you use or else there will be [white space](https://en.wikipedia.org/wiki/Whitespace_character) which software will recognize as a character.** Type in <mark>&nbsp;&nbsp;by&nbsp; </mark> (with a space on both sides) into the input box and select **OK**.

 <details>
 <summary>Click for Navigation help (steps 2-5)</summary>